a4adil/laravel-snippet/README.md

 # laravel-snippet
-This is a sample code from one of my laravel projects.
+This is a sample code from one of my PHP laravel projects.